akanigan/Chilko_bull_trout_CJFAS_submission/README.md

 ### Requirements
 - R (≥ 4.3 recommended).
 Tested on macOS (ARM).
 Should work on Windows/Linux.
-- RStudio is recommended (it bundles Pandoc).
+- RStudio (≥ 2025.05.0+496) is recommended (it bundles Pandoc).
 If you use base R GUI, please install Pandoc separately.

 ### Steps

 1) Download this repository as a ZIP and unzip it (do not alter the folder structure)
 2) Open a fresh R session (don't load any .RData files).
-In R Studio: *File -> Open project in new session...* and select the unzipped project folder from where it was downloaded
+In R Studio: *File -> Open Project in New Session...* and select the unzipped project folder from where it was downloaded
 3) In the console, run:
 - install.packages("renv")
 - renv::restore(prompt = FALSE)